Updated 1-Page Formula Sheets for AA & AI courses (to be used in exams)

-With the new curriculum changes, many questions come to mind…
+With the curriculum changes, many questions come to mind…

 What are the main changes in the new IB Mathematics curriculum?

 The IB Mathematics curriculum change is significant.
-The 4 current subjects (Studies, SL, HL & Further) are being replaced by two “routes” that can be taken at either a Standard Level (SL) or Higher Level (HL).
+The 4 old courses (Studies, SL, HL & Further) were replaced by two “routes” that can be taken at either a Standard Level (SL) or Higher Level (HL).
 The two routes are “Analysis & Approaches (AA)” and “Applications & Interpretations (AI)”.
-This creates 4 brand new subjects: AA SL, AA HL, AI SL, AI HL.
-The AA route is similar to the current SL & HL courses and traditional higher level mathematics pathways, whereby students develop a deep understanding of mathematical concepts and solve both real and theoretical problems, often without the use of technology.
+This creates 4 brand new courses: AA SL, AA HL, AI SL, AI HL.
+The AA route is similar to the old SL & HL courses and traditional higher level mathematics pathways, whereby students develop a deep understanding of mathematical concepts and solve both real and theoretical problems, often without the use of technology.
 The AI routes on the other hand, have been introduced for citizens in our future world, whereby students can harness the power of technology to solve real life practical problems.

 Why did the IB Mathematics curriculum change?

-The IB review and improve subject curriculums every 7 years to ensure students are equipped with skills desirable to Universities & future Employers.
+The IB review and improve subject curriculums every 7 years to ensure students are equipped with skills desirable to Universities & future employers.
 Critical thinking & problem solving, especially with the use of technology, has become an increasingly valued skill in this complex & technologically dependent world.
 The IB has incorporated more of this with the addition of the AI route.
-The curriculum change will also provide a wider choice of mathematics pathways for students as well as enabling schools with more flexibility in how they group students, schedule classes and teach the content.
+The curriculum change also provides a wider choice of mathematics pathways for students as well as enabling schools with more flexibility in how they group students, schedule classes and teach the content.

 When does the new IB Mathematics curriculum start?

-Which new IB Mathematics subject should I take?
+Which new IB Mathematics course should I take?